Kirsten Gelsdorf

 B.A. in History/Asian Studies and International Environmental Affairs, Dartmouth College

-Kirsten Gelsdorf is a professor of practice of public policy and leadership and the Director of Global Humanitarian Policy at the Frank Batten School of Leadership and Public Policy.
+Kirsten Gelsdorf is a professor of practice in public policy and the Director of Global Humanitarian Policy at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
 Gelsdorf brings over 20 years of experience working in the humanitarian sector.

 At Batten, she co-directs the UVA Humanitarian Collaborative, a research initiative bringing together scholars, global practitioners, and students to develop research and policy supporting the needs of vulnerable populations caught in humanitarian crisis.
 Through this she has served as the Principal Investigator as well as co-led numerous applied research projects for organizations such as the United Nations, American Red Cross, ELRA, United Nations, Sesame Workshop, and German Government.
 She currently also the co-founder of Read for Action a humanitarian book club initiative in partnership with the United Nations.
 She has also been elected to serve on Save the Children’s Strategic Advisory Group, the World Economic Forum Advisory Network, Humanitarian Innovation Fund Funding Committee, and a Senior Fellow at the United Nations Centre for Humanitarian Data.